Aqa Computer Science Gcse Specification

 2.3 Non-Exam Assessment (NEA): The Practical Programming Project

 The NEA is a significant component of the overall grade.
 This practical project allows you to demonstrate your programming skills by designing, developing, and testing a substantial program based on a topic of your choosing (within the specification guidelines).
-This project requires careful planning, robust testing, and detailed documentation.
+Which means this project requires careful planning, solid testing, and detailed documentation.
 It's an opportunity to showcase your creativity and problem-solving abilities.
 Expect to thoroughly document your design process, the code itself, and the testing procedures you employed.

 Section 3: Strategies for Success – Tips and Techniques